zzjrabbit/marlin/README.md

 modules into Rust.

-No precompilation step and manual updates with `verilator` harnesses; no Makefiles, magical comments, and quirky decorators with `cocotb`. testbenches.
+No precompilation step and manual updates with `verilator` harnesses; no Makefiles and quirky decorators with `cocotb`. testbenches.
 You're writing a regular Rust crate here.

 Add this library to your `Cargo.toml` like any other library.
 Use hardware